 Prior to forming Deep Isolation, I had never imagined myself working in the nuclear industry, let alone nuclear waste.
 I am a newcomer in a remarkably small field where everyone else seems to know one another.
 Well, now many of them already know about us.

 The best problems are those that most people consider unsolvable, but which aren’t.
 It is unbelievable how many people warned us away from tackling the nuclear waste problem.
 Don’t we understand that our government isn’t functioning when it comes to nuclear waste?
 Don’t we understand that there hasn’t been any progress in over 30 years?

 We took those warnings as an indication of opportunity.
 Despite the roadblocks set up by preconceived prejudices, I believe that the nuclear waste problem can be solved.
 Not only that, I believe it can be solved within the next few years.
 I will not pass on the problem to my two young children – the buck stops here.

 Challenges are opportunities.
 We are doing something that has never been done before.
-But that’s much of what makes it so exciting.
+And that’s much of what makes it so exciting.

 At Berkeley Earth, I spent almost a decade tackling problems relating to global warming and air pollution.
 Those too are big problems, with vast amounts of misinformation and public confusion, disagreement among experts, and enormous political pressures.
 The key to a